Pelvic tumor

-A pelvic tumor is any one of numerous tumors that occur in the pelvis.
-Within the pelvis, these tumors may involve specific organs, or occupy intra-organ spaces.
-Tumors of the presacral space and sacral space are most prevalent in children.
+A pelvic tumor is any one of the numerous tumors that occur in the pelvis.
+Within the pelvis, these tumors may involve specific organs or tend to occupy intra-organ spaces.
+Tumors found in the presacral space and sacral space are most prevalent in children.
 Tumors occupying specific organs have a more complex natural history.
+Different tumors have different symptoms.
+Some pelvic tumors produce a sensation of heaviness in the pelvic area.